 Archival Fonds (F)

-The A&SC repository’s (F) group category is composed of a collection of fonds whose contents document a facet of Ryerson’s history or support at least one of the key themes that represent Ryerson’s strategic research strengths.
-This collection category includes the records of certain long-term faculty members, University administrators, and of groups or individuals affiliated with Ryerson.
+The A&SC repository’s (F) group category is composed of a collection of fonds whose contents document a facet of the school’s history or support at least one of the key themes that represent Toronto Metropolitan’s strategic research strengths.
+This collection category includes the records of certain long-term faculty members, University administrators, and of groups or individuals affiliated with the university.
 Examples of (F) group collections in our repository include the Jack Layton Fonds, the Canadian Architect Magazine Fonds, and the Robert Hackborn Fonds.

 Acquisition Criteria for Archival Fonds (F)

-Potential donations to the (F) category of the A&SC repository must originate with a single corporate, community, or personal entity and be composed chiefly of primary source materials of enduring archival value related to the records creator’s involvement with and relation to Ryerson University or in support of at least one of Ryerson’s identified research themes.
+Potential donations to the (F) category of the A&SC repository must originate with a single corporate, community, or personal entity and be composed chiefly of primary source materials of enduring archival value related to the records creator’s involvement with and relation to the University or in support of at least one of Toronto Metropolitan University’s identified research themes.

 Curated Research Collections (C)